Jacqueline Swick: International representative rowing

-In March 2022 Swick was selected in the Australian training squad to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Swick was selected in the Australian squad for the 2022 international season and the 2022 World Rowing Championships.
 She rowed in the four seat of the Australian women's eight at World Rowing Cups II and III taking bronze in Poznan and winning gold in Lucerne.
 She was then selected in Australia's U23 coxless four to row at the U23 World Rowing Championships in Varese.
 In that crew with Genevieve Hart, Paige Barr and Eliza Gaffney she won a bronze medal.
 At the 2022 World Rowing Championships at Racize, she was back in the Australian women's senior eight.
 They made the A final and finished in fifth place.